-The Parliament Act will enter into force in different stages.
-For the subsidy channel "supra-local youth work with children and young people with a disability", transitional measures will be foreseen in 2018 and 2019 and the funding on the basis of this Parliament Act will start at 1 January 2020.
-For the subsidy channel about inter-municipal co-operation, transitional measures will be foreseen and the funding on the basis of this Parliament Act will start on 1 January 2021.
+The parliament act will enter into force in different stages.
+For the subsidy channel 'supra local youth work with children and young people with a disability', transitional measures will be foreseen in 2018 and 2019 and the funding on the basis of this parliament act will start at 1 January 2020.
+For the subsidy channel about inter-municipal cooperation, transitional measures will be foreseen and the funding on the basis of this parliament act will start at 1 January 2021.